 - Verify that you have set the correct start-up project for the Kentico CMS solution.
 Open the solution in Visual Studio, right click the CMSAzure project in the Solution Explorer and choose Set as StartUp project from the pop-up menu. - Verify that the Windows Azure Compute Emulator is running and that it is configured correctly.
-See the Application structure and configuration topic to learn how to configure the application to run in the emulated environment. - You may be trying to launch more than one instance of a Web role on the emulator in a 64-bit environment.
-Follow these steps to enable 32-bit applications on a 64-bit system: - 1.
-Open a command prompt. - 2.
-Navigate to the %systemdrive%\Inetpub\AdminScripts directory. - 3.
-Execute the following command:
+See the Application structure and configuration topic to learn how to configure the application to run in the emulated environment. - The occurrence of the problem may be limited to machines which do not have enough resources to handle the load of the SDK.
+We recommend deploying the application to the cloud or running the emulator on a machine with sufficient performance.